nakov/Smart-Mass-Mailer/README.md

 # Smart-Mass-Mailer

 This is a very simple bulk email sender (client), implemented in C# and .NET Core.
-It sends an email message (given a HTML file) to a list of recipients (given in Excel spreadsheet, holding columns "email" + "name").
+It sends an email message (by given HTML template file) to a list of recipients (given in Excel spreadsheet, holding columns "email" + "name").

 This software is for developers only.
 It is not intended for end-users, no GUI is available.